FAQ’s

 3) The City is planning to spend $250 million (of your tax dollars) on renovations and new athletic fields at FDR Park while they continue to ignore the parks and sports fields that we already have in our neighborhoods.

-4) Astroturf is toxic: it’s unhealthy, unnatural, outdated, and will only endanger our safety and the environment.
+4) Artificial turf is toxic: it’s unhealthy, unnatural, outdated, and will only endanger our safety and the environment.

 5) Parks & Rec intends to make money from this park - the new FDR Park will no longer be free to use for all.